 - Users are spending $380 billion worldwide on in-app purchases.

 - Consumer spending on the App Store will reach nearly $200 billion by 2025.

 How to monetize your app with the best mobile app monetization strategies?

-Advertising for mobile app monetization
+Advertising – most popular mobile app monetization strategy

 Advertising is the most popular strategy among those companies which want to monetize their apps.
 Its main principle is very simple: your app remains free, but you equip it with some third-party ads.
 Therefore, you earn money from views, clicks, and so on.
 Here are some of the most efficient types of ads:

 Video content is considered to be extremely engaging, so adding video ads to your application is a great decision.
 Videos can either be shown at transition points (for instance, while the game level is loading) or be offered to watch for a reward.
 In the case of rewards, a user can get a bit of in-game virtual currency for watching a video, or something like this.

 Banners are ads placed at the top or bottom of your application’s layout.
 They are often shown all the time until a user stops using the app or closes the banners themselves, if possible.

 Find out more about our Machine Learning Consulting.

 Interstitial ads are usually more efficient than banners in mobile app monetization, as they cover the entire app’s layout.
 In most cases, users can skip such an ad only after it is shown for a certain amount of time.
 That’s why you should be very careful with interstitial ads and make sure that the content is impossible to skip and is catchy enough.